geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Each maiden half her grief resigns, and blends

-In cheerful converse with her new found friends ;
+In cheerful converse with her new found friends;

 While still their young affection warmer grew,